-Step 2 Attributes: To start this first you need to find at least two six sided dice.
-Only two will count but your gamemaster may give you additional dice and just use the highest rolls.
-Roll three sets of six rolls and record the results.
-Select one set to use as your attribute bonuses and choose which rolls are for which attribute.
+Step 3 Attributes: To start this first you need to find at least two six sided dice.
+Only two will count but your gamemaster may give you additional dice and just use the highest two dice rolls.
+You will roll once for your strength, dexterity, charisma, intelligence, wisdom, and constitution.
 Roll results grant -3 on a 2, -2 on a 3, -1 on 4 and 5, 0 on 6 through 8, +1 on 9 and 10, +2 on an 11, and +3 on a 12.
-You will add your species attribute bonuses and penalties after the rolls are chosen.
-Your starting attributes will fall between -5 and +5.
-Alternatively you could also just take your species attribute bonuses and taking a zero bonus in attributes that have no adjustments.
-After the attributes are set you need to get characters hit points from your class.
-The result of your species, class, and constitution will determine your hit points and health rate.
-All classes have resources to manage and vary from class to class.
-The information for your class resources is in the class description.
+You also gain two +1 increases to one or two chosen attributes after your rolls.
+Alternatively, you could also just take your species attribute bonuses and taking a zero bonus in attributes that have no adjustments.

 Strength is your physical power.
 It governs your ability to fight hand to hand or with strength based weapons.
 It also affects your ability to lift and carry objects.
 Some weapons require certain levels of strength to wield.